www.eastallenfire.org

 History

 1978 training and equipping the fledgling department began.
+Groundbreaking for the fire station took place on April 6, 1978.
 At the same time we embarked on a major fund raising effort and succeeding in raising approximately $180,000 to build a station and purchase equipment.
 After about 8 months of rigorous training the department officially went into service on January 1, 1979 with a membership of about 25.
 During our first year we responded to 42 calls.
 The number has grown almost every year.
 Today in an average year we do 200 to 250 runs.
 In a busy year we may break 300 calls.
+On April 7, 1979 the building was dedicated.

 As time went on the need for more equipment and the steady increase in the number of calls necessitated the replacement of apparatus.
 The 64 International was replaced with a 67 Hahn Custom.
 The 55 Dodge was replace with a 71 International Tanker.
 Eventually this brings us up to today.
 At present the department operates 6 modern pieces of equipment.